dilakc/hello-world/README.md

 My First Repository

 Hi,
 Dilak here, I like Python.
-Currently Im practising on PyCharm acually these words only to make some changes to the Readme file
+acually these words only to make some changes to the Readme file.